Are preservative-free eye drops better for you?

 It’s clear that preservative-free eye drops are believed to cause less irritation to the surface of your eyes when used regularly, but what if you only use eye drops occasionally?
 Although the inclusion of preservatives makes it more likely that you’ll be able to use up your eye drops before they expire, there are other factors to consider.

 One such important factor is how well the eye drops tackle your dry eye condition.
-Research suggests that the most commonly used eye drops preservative, benzalkonium chloride, can result in a smaller improvement in symptoms when compared to preservative-free or gentle preservative alternatives.
-In other words, eye drops containing benzalkonium chloride may not relieve your symptoms as effectively as preservative-free eye drops.[1]
+Research suggests that the most commonly used eye drops preservative, benzalkonium chloride, can result in a smaller degree of improvement when compared to preservative-free or gently preserved alternatives.
+In other words, eye drops containing benzalkonium chloride may not relieve your dry eye syndrome as effectively as preservative-free eye drops.[1]

-At nighttime, irritation can be even harder to ignore, especially if you’re trying to get to sleep.
-It might even be enough to keep you up at night – which may in turn make your dry eye symptoms worse.
+At night time, irritation can be even harder to ignore, especially if you’re trying to get to sleep.
+It might even be enough to keep you up at night – which may in turn make your dry eyes worse.
 To avoid that risk, preservative-free TheraTears® Overnight Eye Drops could be the answer, with cross-linked hyaluronic acid to repair and refresh your eyes while you sleep.

 Resources: